 BY ASSEMBLYMAN DAN STEC

-Education funding is always a top priority.
-We will continue to focus on increasing the Foundation Aid for our schools to ensure a quality education for all of our students.
+Adequate funding for education is always a priority.
+We will continue to focus on increasing the Foundation Aid for our schools.